 - An oil high in polyunsaturated fat has a much shorter shelf life than oils high in monounsaturated or saturated fat and should be stored in the refrigerator to extend the shelf life.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2018- 2013.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020- 2013.
+Unauthorized use and duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.